Social involvement

 Keep your eye on the ball!

-This is how we keep the Voorvoord flag high.
+This is how we keep the flag of Voorwaarts flying.

 A competition is about to unfold,